pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.

-If a disagreement online starts to get stressful, consider ways you can reach out to the individuals involved and offer support.
+If a disagreement online starts to get stressful, reach out to the individuals involved and offer support.

 For more guidance, see [Resolving conflict on Loomio](http://joshuavial.com/loomio-conflict/)